 APPLICATION – A member wishing to be appointed as an Ambassador must write a letter to the MTCMA Executive Board requesting an appointment.
 An application form is attached.
 If the applicant is currently employed, then written support from the Board of Selectmen, Council or Commissioners will be required.

-APPOINTMENT/REMOVAL – Upon receiving a recommendation from the MTCMA Executive Board, the Board may appoint an Ambassador for a 3 year term.
+APPOINTMENT/REMOVAL – Upon review of the application by the Committee Chairperson, the MTCMA Executive Board may appoint an Ambassador for a 3 year term.
 Ambassadors can be removed by the MTCMA Executive Board before their term expires providing the Ambassador is given a chance to be heard and it was felt that the Ambassador was not serving the professional interests of MTCMA.
 Examples will be violation of the Code of Ethics, conviction of a crime of moral turpitude or other serious offense as determined by a majority of the board.
 There are no term limits for Ambassadors willing to continue and reappointed by the board.

 DUTIES – The Ambassador will be recognized by MTCMA and all local governments in that county will be informed.
 Although this is a volunteer position without pay, expenses will be paid in the same manner as those paid to Senior Advisors (mileage and meeting expenses, etc.).
 Since it is anticipated that most Ambassadors will be in active municipal service, requests for an Ambassador’s time will always take second place to current job requirements.
 Ambassadors should only become involved when requested; and internal disputes between towns and/or conflicts of interest are to be avoided.
 In short, an Ambassador’s wise counsel should be given as requested and not intended to usurp any other municipal authority.

 ANNUAL RECOGNITION – A list of current and retired Ambassadors will be published annually and recognized at the annual meeting of MTCMA.